-At the national level, the Protocol is followed by the Ministry of Agriculture, Food and Environment and in particular, the Support Unit within Directorate General for Agricultural Production and Markets k) International Treaties and Fora
+At the national level, the Protocol is followed by the Ministry of Agriculture, Food, Fisheries and Environment and in particular, the Support Unit within Directorate General for Agricultural Production and Markets (protocolo.cartagena@magrama.es).

-(protocolo.cartagena@magrama.es).
 Spain regularly attends to the Cartagena Protocol Meeting of Parties.